sora-xor/sora-font/README.md

 | Bold                 | 700
 | ExtraBold            | 800

-Also available as a variable font.
+Sora is also available as a variable font.